RuanGeldenhuys/DataScience871-project/README.md

 Under closer inspection it would appear that a total of 412 survey respondents did not answer the question regarding app usage.
 Thus, for now, I exclude this feature from further analysis.
+Additionally, I exclude any individuals who do not have an internet connection as they serve no purpose in determining the target variable of upgrading internet.

 \##Target Variable The target variable is turned into a factor variable indicating a 1 if they are willing to upgrade their internet package and